nanovms/ops-documentation/getting_started.md

 If the script complain about missing HomeBrew on Mac, please install it from https://brew.sh/ and re-run the command above.

-On Linux flavors ensure that you have QEMU version 2.5 or greater installed.
-It should be noted that the latest qemu version is 6.1 so if you are using something older - it's really old.
+On Linux and Mac ensure that you have QEMU version 2.5 or greater installed.
+It should be noted that the latest qemu version is 8.2 so if you are using something older - it's really old.

 ##### Debian / Ubuntu (apt-get) {#qemu-debian}
  To install `QEMU`, run the following command: